 PAPs must not have a diagnosis of schizophrenia or bipolar disorder.

 Colombian citizens living in the US may qualify for the Colombian Heritage Adoption Program, allowing them to adopt the youngest, healthiest children in need of families in Colombia.
 IAN will help you determine if you meet criteria, and notify you where to get the paperwork needed to prove Colombian citizenship.
 If single, the Colombian citizen must also be a US citizen.
+IAN offers a reduction of service fees for Heritage families.

 Sibling groups can be adopted with one child being 10 years or older and the other child being younger, and sibling groups of 3 or more.